-Martha “Frannie” Reilly is Co-Chair of McNees’ Public Finance and Government Services Group, which was recently ranked third in Pennsylvania for its bond counsel work by The Bond Buyer.
+Martha “Frannie” Reilly is Co-Chair of McNees’ Public Finance and Government Services Group, which was recently ranked seventh in the U.S. for bond counsel deals sold through competitive bidding and first in Pennsylvania for its bond counsel work by The Bond Buyer.
 The team provides comprehensive, responsive advice regarding the complex legal issues and challenges faced by state agencies, political subdivisions, school districts, municipalities and authorities.
 She also practices in the Corporate and Tax Group and leads the firm’s Charitable and Non-Profit and Environmental, Social and Governance (ESG) Groups.

 Frannie has extensive experience serving as bond, borrower, institution and underwriter’s counsel to issuers, colleges, universities, schools, health care institutions, state agencies and investment banking firms.
 She advises clients with the issuance, offering, structuring, remarketing and restructuring of tax-exempt and taxable municipal securities and other debt instruments.